RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/GameCube/Need for Speed Most Wanted (NTSC-U) [GOWE69]/Heat Level Cycler (Override).md

-## Heat Level Cycler
+## Heat Level Cycler (Override)

-Allows cycling through heat levels (1-10) by command.
-Level 9 and 10 are only acessible with hacks, Heat 9 cops are regular Cruisers but they can do spike roadblocks, Heat 10 cops are Cross
+Allows cycling through heat levels (1-10) with C-Stick Left and C-Stick Right.
+You can increment and decrement the heat level.

+Level 9 and 10 are only acessible with hacks, Heat 9 cops are regular Cruisers but they can do spike roadblocks, Heat 10 cops are Cross.

-Heat won't naturally change when using this code, only by command
+Heat won't naturally change when using this code, only by command.
 Heat 10 combo bounty is zero.
-Won't be fixed
+Won't be fixed.

 Credits to Need for Speed Carbon Extra Options mod, I saw their source and found out what function to call

 <details>
 <summary>Reveal Code</summary>

-Push C-Stick Left to decrease heat level, C-Stick Right to increase heat level

 ```powerpc
 040346B0 60000000